Dinesh0205-code/-PRODIGY_DS_01-/README.md

 #### **Example: Gender Distribution**

 In the case of a dataset that includes gender information, a bar chart can display the count of individuals for each gender category.
 This visual can help identify gender proportions and potential biases in the dataset

+###Conclusion
+In conclusion, this EDA process provided valuable insights into the distribution of the selected variable in the dataset.
+This analysis lays the foundation for further exploration and modeling tasks in the data science workflow.

+Thank you for reviewing my submission!

+### contact
+for any inquires or feedback regarding this project .Email dineshvenkat0205@gmail.com

+contact